 Demon Flexforce Impact Shorts Review

-The Demon Flexforce X V6 D3O/XRD Impact Shorts are hyped as some of the best crash protection out there, so I had to see for myself.
+The Demon Flexforce X V6 D3O/XRD Impact Shorts are hyped as some of the best crash protection out there.

 Will they save your butt when things go sideways?